Dr. Richard Carnes, Principal

 Mr. Cline has served the Cherokee County School District for 12 years, working for nine years as a Science teacher and coaching football and track at Creekview High School before moving to Etowah High School for the 2016-17 school year as a Teacher on Special Assignment.
 While at Etowah, he served as an administrator and RTI Chair, and supervised the Science Department.

-Mr. Cline returned to the Creek in 2017 where he has been the 7th Grade Administrator and Athletic Director at Creekland Middle School for the past two years.
-He is looking forward to rolling up to 8th Grade with those students for the 2019-2020 school year.
+Mr. Cline returned to the Creek in 2017 where he has been an Administrator and Athletic Director at Creekland Middle School.
+He is looking forward to being the 8th grade Administrator for the 2020-21 school year.

 Mrs. Celeice Hood, Assistant Principal - 7th Grade